AVICOT-APP/Documentation/README.md

 The technology has been used before, e.g. for traffic measurements in Australia, where Bluetooth IDs of car-drivers’ electronic gadgets were logged from roadside scanners in order to determine transit times on a road [1].

-## Anonymous Virus Contact Tracking – the AVICOT protocol
+## Anonymous Virus Contact Tracing – the AVICOT protocol
 Consider a mobile phone AVICOT-APP that does the following:
 1. Every 10 minutes, referred to absolute UTC time, it enables Bluetooth and visibility of the phone for 15 sec.
 2. During these 15 sec, a scan of nearby Bluetooth devices is performed.
 The result is stored in a timestamped log of (ID, RSSI) pairs locally on the phone.
 The log is time-limited to cover only entries from the last, say, 20 days.
-Any ID appearing often, or with high RSSI, represents a likely “contact” in the sense of contact tracking and quarantining.
+Any ID appearing often, or with high RSSI, represents a likely “contact” in the sense of contact tracing and quarantining.
 But no sharing or uploading of this data occurs.
 3. Regularly, e.g. every 6 hours, the AVICOT-APP checks the public “COVID-19 level 0” list on a WHO-organized AVICOT-SERVER.
 Entries in this are Bluetooth IDs of devices owned/used by officially diagnosed COVID-19 cases, who have given their consent to this publication.
 The list may be regionally organized, to limit mobile data requirements.
 4. In the rare case that a match is found between an ID in the local log, and the official level 0 list, it most likely means that within the last 20 days, the phone has been in the vicinity of the now diagnosed, and possibly unrelated COVID-19 patient.
 To assess if this should have consequences in the form of medical advice to the owner, the timestamps, IDs and RSSI values corresponding to the recorded matches is uploaded to the AVICOT-SERVER.
 Notice that this transfer should be covered by the consent already described in point 3.
 The server then evaluates the data with an algorithm designed to estimate the infection risk.
 5. If the AVICOT-SERVER responds to the upload with a message of non-negligible increased infection risk, this information is conveyed to the user of the AVICOT-APP along with suitable explanation of what action to take.
-6. Step 5 may also prompt the user to give consent to uploading the phones own Bluetooth ID to a “COVID-19 level 1” list, containing IDs of devices belonging to people who might be infected, and thus generalizing the general concept to multiple stages of contact tracking.
+6. Step 5 may also prompt the user to give consent to uploading the phones own Bluetooth ID to a “COVID-19 level 1” list, containing IDs of devices belonging to people who might be infected, and thus generalizing the general concept to multiple stages of contact tracing.

 There are many issues to consider in the above, both technical and use related: